ErynnV/rendu-symfony/README.md

 php bin/console doctrine:fixtures:load
 ```

-If you have toruble make sure you've done `composer-install`.
+If you have trouble make sure you've done `composer-install`.